-Exactly ten years after Singapore Airlines created its revolutionary “Suites” product on the A380 aircraft, thereby carving an uber-luxe niche above regular First Class, the airline revamped its product entirely, following a product-revamp investment of USD 850 million.
+Exactly ten years after Singapore Airlines created its revolutionary “Suites” product on the A380 aircraft, thereby carving an uber-luxe niche above regular Suites Class, the airline revamped its product entirely, following a product-revamp investment of USD 850 million.

 After much speculation on what the new product would be like, and how different it would be from the already luxurious existing Suites, the new Suites were finally revealed.